 One of the big drawbacks of self-checkouts is that users can manipulate systems to shoplift items or pay less for items than they are worth, resulting in inventory shrink.
 While customers may do this by mistake (i.e. selecting the wrong Apple variety) this vulnerability can easily be exploited on purpose.

 There are a range of protective measures that storefronts can implement to discourage retail theft.
 This includes checkout supervisors and video surveillance, as well as AI systems designed to detect suspicious behavior such as “skip scanning.”
-Some retail giants such as Target have also introduced restrictions on the number of items per transaction in a bid to combat fraud.
+Some retail giants have also introduced restrictions on the number of items per transaction in a bid to combat fraud.

 The bottom line?
 You need to balance security with customer experience considerations.
 If security measures result in shoppers opting for traditional checkouts instead, this system may require a rethink.

-7. Test and Gather Feedback
+7. Test and gather feedback

 Before you commit to implementing a full self-checkout system, it’s a good idea to pilot it in selected areas of your storefront.
 By gathering data and feedback before full implementation, it’s much easier to introduce changes that will make everything run smoothly.

 For example, you could set up one or two self-checkout kiosks and appoint a staff member to supervise and ask for customer feedback.
-This helps your business to gauge demand for self-checkouts, and gives associates the chance to engage in a productive dialogue with customers i.e. “Would you use a self-checkout service?
-Why/why not?”
+This helps your business to gauge demand for self-checkouts and gives associates the chance to engage in a productive dialogue with customers (i.e. “Would you use a self-checkout service?
+Why/why not?”)

 This approach allows you to analyze key metrics about the checkout experience, such as average time per transaction, average number of items, and the average number of manual interventions required.
-If it’s taking longer for customers to complete the self-checkout than expected, this may indicate that the system does not improve the in store checkout process as hoped.
+If it’s taking longer for customers to complete the self-checkout than expected, this may indicate that the system does not improve the in-store checkout process as hoped.

-8. Implement a Rollout and Marketing Plan
+8. Implement a rollout and marketing plan

 Once you’ve chosen your self-checkout system, you need a careful strategy to ensure a smooth transition into offering self-checkout at your storefront.
 You also want to raise awareness about your announced plans for the new service and create interest among customers so they feel enticed to take it up.